Covid-19 in Brazil

 The world was forced to slow down due to the COVID-19 pandemic.
 However, as vaccination advances, Brazil can already be your next destination!

-It’s currently number three in the world in number of fully-immunized people, having reached over 140 million individuals.
+Brazil it’s currently number three in the world in number of fully-immunized people, having reached over 160 million individuals.

 This translates into safety and peace of mind when discovering all the beauty our country has to offer.
 On a trip to Brazil, you will encounter stunning nature, paradise beaches, rich local food, endless cultural attractions, and the friendliness of Brazilian people.